Variance propagation for density surface models: Density surface models

 \section{Density surface models}

-We focus on modelling line transect distance sampling data: observers move along a set of survey lines, counting (groups of) animals, recording distances from the line to the observed groups (or their cues, such as blows for cetaceans), and the size of each detected group.
+In distance sampling observers move along a set of survey lines or between points, counting (groups of) animals, recording distances from the centre line or centre point to the observed groups (or their cues, such as blows for cetaceans or calls for birds), the size of each detected group and potentially other covariates that may effect detectability.